chrischow/dataandstuff/_posts/2018-09-03-hdb-feature-engineering-i.md

 3. Binning with decision trees

 ### A. Fixed-width Binning
 This concept is simple.
-We simply cut the data into *n* equal parts, creating markers that are equidistant.
+We simply set up equidistant markers along the stretch of possible numeric values of a given feature.
 Let's use floor area as an example.

 ![](../graphics/2018-09-03-hdb-feature-engineering-i/plot4.png)